WILS

 WILS (1320 AM) is a commercial radio station in Lansing, Michigan.
 It is owned by MacDonald Broadcasting and airs a talk radio format.
 It features a local news department and a mixture of local and national talk personalities.
 The studios and offices are on West Cavanaugh Street in Lansing.

 WILS is powered at 25,000 watts by day.
 To protect other stations on AM 1320, it reduces power to 1,900 watts at night.
 It uses a directional antenna day and night.
 The transmitter is located off North Green Road in Dimondale.

 Programming

 WILS is home to the locally produced "Morning Wakeup with Mike Austin".
 It is heard weekdays, focusing on local issues and politics.
 The program was formerly hosted by Dave Akerly.
 Syndicated talk shows round out the rest of the weekday schedule: Glenn Beck, Sean Hannity, Rick Valdes, Lars Larson, Dennis Prager, Coast to Coast AM and America in the Morning.
 Weekends include shows on money, health, real estate and technology.
 Syndicated programs include The Kim Komando Show and Rich DeMuro on Tech.
 Some weekend hours are paid brokered programming.
 Most hours begin with world and national news from Fox News Radio.

-WILS's talk radio rival is Townsquare Media's WJIM (1240 AM), also licensed to Lansing.
-WJIM was WILS's main competitor when both were Top 40 stations in the 1960s and 1970s.
-Sean Hannity and Glenn Beck aired on WJIM prior to 2013, with both shows now on the WILS schedule.
+WILS became the only full-time talk radio station in the market on December 1, 2025, as longtime competitor WJIM (1240 AM) - also licensed to Lansing - changed to a sports format.